19

 Musical Melodies Concert Series presented by Redland Performing Arts Centre.
 As one of Australia's most seasoned jazz performers, Simone presents her latest show...

-High Five: Simone Waddell
+Interview with Simone Waddell

 Don't miss my latest release!